Great News: Thhe EB-3 category for Filipino nurses and other professionals is current (no backlog) in July and may stay current all summer long.

 You should make sure that your employer files an EB-3 visa petition for you as soon as possible.
 If you are lawfully present in the U.S., get ready to file your I-485 packet in July even if your I-140 is still pending.
 If you are working abroad, this is the perfect time to find an employer in the U.S. to sponsor you.
 As soon as the I-140 is approved, forward the appropriate documents to the National Visa Center so that you and your family can receive a green card interview as soon as possible.

 It is highly recommended that you retain an experienced immigration attorney to represent you.

-Back in September 2015, the wait for an RN born in the Philippines to get a green card in the U.S. was more than 10 years.
+Back in September 2015, the wait for Filipino nurses to get green cards in the U.S. was more than 10 years.